 Definition: The 404 Error Page (“Page Not Found”) is one of the most recognizable errors on the internet.
 You have certainly experienced it when you clicked on a broken link or mistyped a URL, and the website could not find the page that you had requested.
 Technically speaking, a 404 is the standard status code that is shown when a server cannot find the content that was requested.

 As 404 errors can have a significant, negative impact on the user experience and search engine optimization (SEO), this article will explore why they occur, the impact, how you can identify them, and how you can resolve them.

-A 404 response code can be caused on either the user or website's end.
+A 404 response code can be caused by the user, an external website or your own website.

 Besides losing customers when a 404 error is actually displayed, there are negative SEO impacts to having a high 404 error rate:

-To ensure 404 errors don't get out of hand, it is considered best practice to regularly check for and fix broken links.
-While 404 errors can be found in log files, the easiest method is by navigating to Google Search Console.
+To ensure 404 errors don't get out of hand, it is considered a best practice to regularly check for and fix broken links.
 When remedying 404 errors, there are three easy ways to classify them:

 To fix 404 errors with a 301 redirect, you can manually create 301 redirects one by one in the Control Panel.
 You can also prepare a CSV file and bulk import it in the Control Panel.
 Alternatively, the Swerve Redirects app allows you to quickly fix 404 errors with 301 redirects in a single step.

 Note: In some cases it may make sense to leave a 404 error alone.